-Figure 20-1.
-IRCOM Connection to USARTs and Associated Port Pins
+Figure 19-1.
+IRCOM connection to USARTs and associated port pins.

 The IRCOM is automatically enabled when a USART is set in IRCOM mode.
-The signals between the USART and the RX/TX pins are then routed through the module as shown in Figure 20-1.
+The signals between the USART and the RX/TX pins are then routed through the module as shown in Figure 19-1 on page 234.
 The data on the TX/RX pins are the inverted value of the transmitted/received infrared pulse.
 It is also possible to select an event channel from the event system as input for the IRCOM receiver.
 This will disable the RX input from the USART pin.